Arteriosclerosis is defined by thickening and loss of elasticity of the arterial walls.

 Mönckeberg medial calcific sclerosis

-Arteriolosclerosis is characterised by thickening of the walls of small arteries and arterioles.
+Arteriolosclerosis is characterized by thickening of the walls of small arteries and arterioles.
 It is most commonly associated with hypertension and diabetes.

 There are two types: